lizhengsam/natural_forest_loss/README.md

 ```

 ### reproduction note
-all files archived in source_data can be fully reproduced by executing the data acquisition scripts provided in the code/ directory.
+all files archived in "source_data" can be fully reproduced by executing the data acquisition scripts provided in the "code" directory.

 ### software dependencies
 a valid GEE user account, no local dependencies need to be installed.